lunchbag/hugo-blog/content/posts/failure-and-solopreneurship.md

 What I realized while building Lunch Money in public and meeting other folks on the same path is that there is a gap in the industry to support and motivate more founders to stay bootstrapped and put their own needs and goals first.
 It should come as no surprise because in this case, only the founder wins.

+> Make the money, don't let the money make you.
+Change the game, don't let the game change you. - Macklemore

 ### What is a lifestyle business?

 A lifestyle business is a business set up and run by its founders primarily with the aim of sustaining a particular level of income and no more; or to provide a foundation from which to enjoy a particular lifestyle (from [Wikipedia](https://en.wikipedia.org/wiki/Lifestyle_business)).
 This is inherently a different path than raising money or joining an accelerator meant to prep you for investments.

 ### Introducing: Picnic Collective, Inc

-Picnic Collective, Inc's mission is to help and support solopreneurs and other bootstrapped founders to stay independent while building their lifestyle businesses.
+Picnic Collective, Inc's mission is to help and support solopreneurs and other bootstrapped founders to stay independent while building their lifestyle businesses and redefining what freedom, work, retirement and financial independence means to them.

-We are a collective of bootstrapped founders, established solopreneurs, trusted industry experts and overall passionate folks who are interested in pursuing a sustainable path to growing their lifestyle businesses.

 We are the "phone a friend" when you need it.

-We are what makes the journey less lonely, while keeping it fun!
+We are what makes the journey less lonely, while keeping it fun.
 You, your aspirations and your business are the priority; investors aren't even part of the equation.
 We care about sustainable growth and preserving independence.

-We want to encourage more of the online equivalent of "buy local" and mom & pop shops.
+Overall, we want to encourage more of the online equivalent of "buy local" and mom & pop shops.
 We want to see more "Lunch Money"s in this world!

+Picnic Collective is on-brand for where I am in life.
+I hope to encourage more people to redefine what work means to them and what it means to love what you do.
+Personally, I've tried to [go down the traditional path](https://lunchbag.ca/my-journey-so-far/) in many aspects of my life and I've always found the most happiness and success when I strayed from it.

 ### Is this for me?

+Below are just a few days that different the Picnic Collective path to solopreneurship over traditional means of building a business:

+* Sustainable growth and preserving independence over hyper-growth through investment money.
+* Sufficiency over abundance
+* Maximizing time and experiences over maximizing profits
+* See those who help us on our journey as peers rather than subordinates
+* Taking your time and enjoying the journey over racing against the clock to get to the next milestone

 1. You want to build a lifestyle business or you are working on building your lifestyle business.
 2. You want to stay independent.
 You have no interest in raising money, giving up equity or working with investors.